bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 readers will be very familiar with this algorithm.
 `Stochastic gradient descent <https://en.wikipedia.org/wiki/Stochastic_gradient_descent>`__ (SGD) is an iterative stochastic optimization of gradient descent.
-The main difference is that it uses a randomly selected subset of the data to estimate gradient at each step.
+The main difference is that it uses a randomly selected subset of the data to estimate the gradient at each step.
 For a given statistical model with parameters :math:`\theta`, log prior :math:`\log p(\theta)`, and log likelihood :math:`\sum_{i=1}^N \log[p(x_i | \theta_t)]]` with observed data points :math:`x_i`, we have: